-GOP Sweetens Health Care Bill to Woo Key Votes
+Another GOP Senator Says No to Latest Obamacare Repeal Effort

 HealthDay Reporter

+"Health care is a deeply personal, complex issue that affects every single one of us and one-sixth of the American economy," Collins said in a statement about what is known as the Graham-Cassidy bill.
+"Sweeping reforms to our health care system and to Medicaid can't be done well in a compressed time frame, especially when the actual bill is a moving target.

+"Today, we find out that there is now a fourth version of the Graham-Cassidy proposal, which is as deeply flawed as the previous iterations," Collins added.
+"The fact that a new version of this bill was released the very week we are supposed to vote compounds the problem."

-MONDAY, Sept.
-25, 2017 (HealthDay News) -- Senate GOP leaders have added language to their Obamacare repeal bill that would shift money to states such as Alaska and Maine in an apparent attempt to sway Republican holdouts.
+On Sunday, Senate GOP leaders added language to their repeal bill that would shift money to states such as Alaska and Maine in an apparent attempt to sway Republican holdouts, including Collins.

 A summary of the revised version also projects increases in federal Medicaid funding for Arizona and Maine, compared with prior estimates.

-The changes, unveiled Sunday, come in the wake of Arizona Sen. John McCain's announcement Friday that he could not support the so-called Graham-Cassidy bill, which would turn money from the Affordable Care Act, also known as Obamacare, into a state block-grant program.
+The latest changes came in the wake of Arizona Sen. John McCain's announcement on Friday that he could not support the bill, which would turn money from the Affordable Care Act, also known as Obamacare, into a state block-grant program.

-McCain joined Kentucky's Sen. Rand Paul, who previously expressed opposition to the bill because it does not fully repeal Obamacare.
+McCain joined Kentucky's Sen. Rand Paul, who continues to oppose the bill because it does not fully repeal Obamacare.

 Republicans are facing a Sept.
 30 deadline to pass a repeal bill by a simple majority.
 So far, they appear not to have even the minimum number of votes needed.

-Sen. Lisa Murkowski (R-Alaska), one of the key holdouts, remained undecided as of Friday.
+Sen. Lisa Murkowski (R-Alaska), one of the key holdouts, remains undecided.

-Sen. Susan Collins (R-Maine) is also a likely no. In a Sunday morning interview on CNN's "State of the Union," Collins said it is "very difficult for me to envision a scenario where I would end up voting for this bill.
-I have a number of serious reservations about it."

 President Donald Trump amped up the pressure Sunday on reluctant Republican senators, calling Alaska, Arizona, Maine and Kentucky "big winners" under the GOP plan.